evpirnia/scrapy-movies/README.md

 * tags.csv

 List of Queries:
-* Select all movie titles where the lowest rating is equal to 3.0 or below.
+* Select all distinct movie titles where Zach Galifianakis is written as a tag
+* ?
-* Select all movie titles where Zach Galifianakis was tagged in with a rating greater than or equal to 4.0.
+* Select all movie titles and the average rating with the tag "visually appealing"
-* Select the movie title that has the tag "visually appealing" and the highest rating
+* Select all distinct movie titles where the genre has the phrase "Act"

 Data Processing Systems to be Benchmarked:
 * Spark